 - earliest arrival date A day, relative to C-day, that is specified as the earliest date when a unit, resupply shipment, or replacement personnel can be accepted at a port of debarkation during a deployment.
 Also called EAD.
 See also latest arrival date.
 (JP 3-35) - early warning Early notification of the launch or approach of unknown weapons or weapons carriers.
 Also called EW.
 (JP 3-01) - economy of force The judicious employment and distribution of forces so as to expend the minimum essential combat power on secondary efforts to allocate the maximum possible combat power on primary efforts.
 (JP 3-0) - E-day The day landing force personnel, supplies, and equipment begin to embark aboard amphibious warfare or commercial ships.
 (JP 3-02) - effect 1.
 The physical or behavioral state of a system that results from an action, a set of actions, or another effect.
 2. The result, outcome, or consequence of an action.
 3. A change to a condition, behavior, or degree of freedom.
-(JP 3-0) - electromagnetic attack Division of electromagnetic warfare involving the use of electromagnetic energy, directed energy, or antiradiation weapons to attack personnel, facilities, or equipment with the intent of degrading, neutralizing, or destroying enemy combat capability and is considered a form of fires.
-Also called EA.
-See also electromagnetic protection; electromagnetic support; electromagnetic warfare.
-(JP 3-85) - electromagnetic battle management The dynamic monitoring, assessing, planning, and directing of operations in the electromagnetic spectrum in support of the commander's concept of the operation.
+(JP 3-0) - effective United States-controlled ships United States-owned foreign flag ships that can be tasked by the Maritime Administration to support Department of Defense requirements when necessary.
+Also called EUSCS.
+(JP 4-01.2) - electromagnetic battle management The dynamic monitoring, assessing, planning, and directing of joint electromagnetic spectrum operations in support of the commander's scheme of maneuver.
 Also called EMBM.
-(JP 3-85) - electromagnetic battle management system The facilities, equipment, software, communications, procedures, and personnel essential for a commander to plan, direct, monitor, and assess operations in the electromagnetic spectrum.
-(JP 3-85) - electromagnetic compatibility The ability of systems, equipment, and devices that use the electromagnetic spectrum to operate in their intended environments without causing or suffering unacceptable or unintentional degradation because of electromagnetic radiation or response.
+(JP 3-13.1) - electromagnetic compatibility The ability of systems, equipment, and devices that use the electromagnetic spectrum to operate in their intended environments without causing or suffering unacceptable or unintentional degradation because of electromagnetic radiation or response.
 Also called EMC.
-See also electromagnetic spectrum management; electromagnetic warfare.
-(JP 3-85) - electromagnetic environment The resulting product of the power and time distribution, in various frequency ranges, of the radiated or conducted electromagnetic emission levels encountered by a military force, system, or platform when performing its assigned mission in its intended operational environment.
+See also electromagnetic spectrum; electromagnetic spectrum management; electronic warfare.
+(JP 3-13.1) - electromagnetic environment The resulting product of the power and time distribution, in various frequency ranges, of the radiated or conducted electromagnetic emission levels encountered by a military force, system, or platform when performing its assigned mission in its intended operational environment.
 Also called EME.
-(JP 3-85)
+(JP 3-13.1) - electromagnetic environmental effects The impact of the electromagnetic environment upon the operational capability of military forces, equipment, systems, and platforms.
+Also called E3.
+(JP 3-13.1) - electromagnetic hardening Action taken to protect personnel, facilities, and/or equipment by blanking, filtering, attenuating, grounding, bonding, and/or shielding against undesirable effects of electromagnetic energy.
+See also electronic warfare.
+(JP 3-13.1)